Plastic pollution: Images of a global problem

 She turns them regularly, while also tending to her son.

 The plastic will eventually be sold to a recycler.
 Less than one-fifth of all plastic gets recycled globally.
-In the US it's less than 10%.
+In the US it is less than 10%.

 These hyenas are shown scavenging at a landfill in Harar, Ethiopia.

-They have adapted to the new normal: the animals listen for the collection trucks and find much of their food in the rubbish.
+They have adapted to the new normal: the animals listen for the rubbish trucks and find much of their food in the waste they dump at the site.

-Ellen MacArthur Guest Edits the June issue of National Geographic.
-Working in collaboration with Global Editor-in-Chief Susan Goldberg and the editorial team, twelve notable British figures, each respected leaders in their fields, have been exploring topics such as sustainability, technology, environmentalism and human ingenuity, as part of this first ever Guest Editor project.
+Plastic bottles choke the Cibeles fountain, in central Madrid.
+An art collective called Luzinterruptus filled this and two other Madrid fountains with 60,000 discarded bottles as a way of calling attention to the environmental impact of disposable plastics.

-It began in January, with the world's greatest living explorer Sir Ranulph Fiennes and a further eight Guest Editors were then announced including Dame Ellen MacArthur, Sir Mo Farah, Lily Cole, Archie Panjabi, Katie Piper, Maria Balshaw and Professor Brian Cox.
+To ride currents, seahorses clutch drifting seagrass or other natural debris.
+In the polluted waters off the Indonesian island of Sumbawa, this seahorse has latched onto a plastic cotton bud.
+Photographer Justin Hofman said it was "a photo I wish didn't exist".